Music-Math/Music-Math.github.io/README.md

-Yeah this is for my school sox pass on by I guess.
+Yeah, this is for my school, so pass on by.